Skip to content

 Our Driver Pre-Licensing program is the New York State required 5-hour course mandatory for anyone signing up for a NYS road test.
 It will include defensive driving techniques, safety belt requirements, and new laws affecting drivers who drink.
 Students will receive the MV-278 certificate upon completion.
 Students must have a valid NYS driver’s permit.

 Pre-registration and full payment is required to attend this course.
 No walk-ins will be permitted.
-The cost of this course is $39.
 Use the link above or call 585-345-6868 to register.

 In Person, Batavia Campus